adammakuchowski/adammakuchowski/README.md

 I work as a Backend JS Developer.
 I am a passionate programmer with a focus on developing web applications on both the frontend and backend.
 Currently, I work with technologies such as React, Node, and MongoDB.
 <br />
 <br />
-As a JS Developer, I strive to constantly improve my skills and knowledge through practical projects and self-learning.
+As a Developer, I strive to constantly improve my skills and knowledge through practical projects and self-learning.
 My goal is to create innovative and functional web applications that meet the needs of users and contribute to business development.
 <br />
 <br />
 I am motivated to continuously develop as a programmer, which is why I keep up-to-date with the latest news and trends in programming.